William Ward (missionary)

-William Ward (1769–1823) was an English pioneer Baptist missionary, author, printer and translator.
+William Ward (20 October 1769 – 7 March 1823) was an English Baptist missionary, author, printer and translator.

 Early life

 Ward was born at Derby on 20 October 1769, and was the son of John Ward, a carpenter and builder of that town, and grandson of Thomas Ward, a farmer at Stretton, near Burton upon Trent in Staffordshire.
 His father died while he was a child, and the care of his upbringing fell to his mother.
 He was placed with a schoolmaster named Congreve, near Derby, and afterwards with another named Breary.

 On leaving school he was apprenticed to a Derby printer and bookseller Drewry, with whom he continued two years after the expiration of his indentures, assisting him to edit the Derby Mercury.
 He then removed to Stafford, where he assisted Joshua Drewry, a relative of his former master, to edit the Staffordshire Advertiser and in either 1794 or 1795 proceeded to Hull, where he followed his business as a printer, and was for some time editor of the Hull Advertiser.

+During his time in England, his radical sympathies landed him in court twice; he was acquitted both times.

 Religion

-Ward early in life became a Baptist, and on 26 August 1796 he was baptised at Hull.
+Ward early in life became a Baptist, and on 28 August 1796 he was baptised at Hull.
 Preaching constantly in the neighbouring villages, he became known as a man of promise, and, with the assistance of a member of the Baptist community named Fishwick, he proceeded in August 1797 to Ewood Hall, near Halifax in Yorkshire, the theological academy of John Fawcett (1740–1817), where he studied for a year and a half.